Lifestreaming Takes a Wrong Turn

 So now it’s time to put a positive spin on Lifestreaming…

-• 6 Responses to “Lifestreaming Takes a Wrong Turn”
+6 thoughts on “Lifestreaming Takes a Wrong Turn”

 Another point I tried to make was that, for as long as I have used the internet, the majority of people tried their best to remain anonymous and privacy concerns were a big issue and in some cases they still are, but users seem to be throwing all of that stuff out the window by using all of these different services that stream their life to the web.